PhilippW94/Kafka_POV/README.md

 * Full Document: ON
 * Event Type: Function

 You can find the function inside [realm_functions/addOrderToCustomer.js](https://github.com/PhilippW94/Kafka_POV/blob/main/realm_functions/addOrderToCustomer.js).
+Not all customers have orders.

 As a result all orders will be merged into the customers collection.
+Once the the Realm function is up and running, check result with Compass or the Atlas GUI.
+No all customers have orders, thus you might want to filter the results by using the following filter parameters: ```{orders:{$exists:true}}```

+Thus the 1:N relationship of customer to orders can be implemented "automatically" in MongoDB by nesting the orders in the customer collection.
+This demonstrates not only the transfer of data from an Oracle Instance to MongoDB, but also the shift in paradigm that data is stored the way it is accessed.